Study BSc Archaeological Science at Reading, one of the top scientific archaeology courses in the UK.

 The course also has a strong focus on environmental archaeology and geoarchaeology, through which you will make fascinating discoveries about ancient human societies, as well as the evolution of landscapes and climate change.

 This diverse approach presents you with many areas to explore and specialise in, providing you with plenty of options for your final-year dissertation.

 If you are interested in studying abroad, you have the opportunity to spend a term at Aarhus University in Denmark or the Nicolaus Copernicus University in Torun, Poland in your second year, getting to know a new academic and cultural environment.

 Placement year or year abroad

-All Archaeology degree programmes (single and joint honours) are also available as 4-year courses, which give you the option of spending your third year on a placement or studying for one year at a University abroad, gaining valuable professional and international experience.
+All archaeology degree programmes (single and joint honours) are also available as four-year courses, which give you the option of spending your third year on a placement or studying for one year at a University abroad, gaining valuable professional and international experience.
 You can also combine the two options by spending one semester studying abroad and then undertaking a half-year professional placement abroad or back in the UK.

 We provide opportunities for you to undertake placements in a variety of contexts.
 Placements are an excellent way to enhance your work-related skills and develop a network of contacts, as well as strengthen your employability prospects.

 Opportunities are available working across the Archaeological, Heritage, Planning and Museum sectors including: research institutions, government organisations, local planning authorities, archaeological consultancies, field units, specialists and archivists.
 Alternatively you can choose a placement in a non-related business or industry, exploring different career options and enhancing your employability by drawing on the many non-vocational, transferable skills you obtain from an Archaeology degree.

 Archaeological science placement at QUEST, the University of Reading’s scientific consultancy company

 Volunteering at the Ure Museum, Cole Museum of Zoology and the Museum of English Rural Life